|

 Because the ratio can be set quite high, and the attack is fast, this pedal is very good at controlling big signal spikes and will even work for slappers.
 In fact the bright crisp tone and action, combined with the limiting, make this pedal a killer for slap.
 The gain stages are a bit noisy, so you will get lower noise by feeding it a very clean input signal, and using low/moderate gain and volume settings.
 Increasing the Gain can significantly increase your sustain, by effectively lowering the threshold, but as with any other sustainer you get more noise that way as each note decays.
 The compression attack is snappy and the release is long and smooth.

 The Gain knob allows this pedal to work well with just about any level of output from your instrument.
 I wish more comp pedals had a good input level control like this.
-The footswitch is not true bypass, but the bypass is very clean.
-The construction quality is pretty good.
-This older pedal I'm testing is in the same "medium sized" housing as the Diamond or BBE, but the photo on the Menatone website shows the new version will be in a smaller housing like the Demeter or Keeley.
+The footswitch is not "true bypass", but the bypass is very clean.
+The construction quality is very good.
+It runs on standard Boss-type 9V DC.

 |